Moms Stop The Harm calls for and supports:

 Families have lived experience, and acknowledging their experience and expertise is essential when seeking solutions to the drug crisis.
 Recognizing families as partners is important.
 It brings a meaningful voice, a knowledgeable voice to the table during the quest for prevention and treatment of substance use disorders as well as in the policy-making and research process.

-The stigma surrounding addiction prevents people from asking for help and choosing life saving actions.
-Many of our children died alone, driven into the shadows by a judgmental society.
+We support the decriminalisation of the personal possession of illicit drugs (see declraration below).
+The stigma caused by the criminalizaiton of substance use prevents people from asking for help and choosing life saving actions.
+Many of our children died alone, driven into the shadows by a judgemental society.
 Research shows that substance use disorder is not a moral failing.
 It is a health issue that requires treatment and continued support.
-Individuals using substances have the right to proper medical care and deserve the same level of support and care offered to those with other health conditions.
+Individuals using substances have a right to access appropriate medical services and deserve the same level of support and care offered to those with other health conditions.
 Treatment approaches are needed that are evidence informed and that respect human rights.

 3. Saving lives through harm reduction

 Harm reduction is a key component of a comprehensive response to drugs.
 This will prevent or reduce harm and deaths related to substance use.
 Harm reduction must include: